gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### [Java Library Distribution Plugin](userguide/javaLibraryDistributionPlugin.html)

-The Java library distribution allows bundling library for the jvm in a simple manner.
+Sébastien Cogneau contributed this plugin that allows bundling library for the jvm in a simple manner.

 Let's walk through a small example.
 Let's assume we have a project with the following layout: